 Like our other Black and Decker choice, this vacuum will produce less noise when in use.
 It runs at 69 decibels, so you won’t have to deal with an overbearing racket while you clean.
 Since it’s best for residential cleaning, this reduction is handy for you and those around you.

 It doesn’t lack the sophistication of stronger models.
-So, you still get speed control to better manage different loads.
+So, you still get speed control to manage different loads better.
 Though it’s best suited for moderate work, it can still be adjusted to handle heavier debris.
 It works well on light piles too.

 The collection bag with this vacuum is smaller than users hoped it would be.
 This isn’t a problem so long as you use it as intended — for moderate or light loads.
-It will give you a little more maintenance though, so be prepared.
+It will require a little more maintenance, so be prepared.

 |Air Speed||Max.
 210 mph|

 |Features||2-speed control, electric motor, 69-decibel motor|